 - Loss of any leadership position in athletic activities for the remainder of the school year.
 The athlete will be expected to practice with the team and shall attend (out of uniform) all contests for which he or she is suspended. - The student will forfeit 50% of their current or next activity/and or performance and driving privileges will be suspended for 30 days.
-The building administrator may, in his or her sole discretion, waive all or part of a suspension if the athlete participates in a drug education program provided by a Certified Chemical Dependency Professional or an Ohio Department of Mental Health and Addiction Services (OHMAS) Certified Agency.
+The building administrator may waive all or part of a suspension if the athlete completes a drug education program provided by a Certified Chemical Dependency Professional or an Ohio Department of Mental Health and Addiction Services (OHMAS) Certified Agency.
 Additionally, the student must follow all further recommendations (if any) of the drug education program.